Taimbur/Note-Taking-app/README.md

 ﻿# Note-Taking-app
 # Note-Taking-app  made in mern stack using toastify-react and axios
-You can add notes and you can see your notes in attractive‌ cards
+You can add notes and you can see your notes in attractive‌ cards with edit and delete option

 #screenshots